 It is vital that children and young people with eating disorders and their families and carers can access effective help quickly.
 Offering evidence-based, high-quality care and support as soon as possible can improve recovery rates, lead to fewer relapses and reduce the need for inpatient admissions.
-The availability of dedicated community eating disorder services has been shown to improve outcomes and cost effectiveness.
+Dedicated community eating disorder services improve outcomes and cost effectiveness.

 In 2014, the government announced an additional £30m funding a year to support the development of dedicated community eating disorder services across England.
 The Children and Young People’s Eating Disorder Access and Waiting Time Commissioning Guide was published in August 2015.

 The Eating Disorders programme promotes early access to effective, evidence-based and outcome-focused treatment working in partnership with children, young people and families.